 Pittsburgh Grandma

-Grandma often gave us little gifts 3 kids plus Grandma Bird and momwhen we came to visit.
+Grandma often gave us little gifts when we came to visit.
 I remember that she gave Barb and I several leather purses.
 One time she gave me an army green jewelry box that I kept at her house.
 It had a little lock on the front.
 Barbara got a white multi-tiered jewelry box, but I liked mine and wasn’t jealous (that I can remember).

 We also ate out often when we went to grandma’s house.
-I think I can remember going out to dinner with Grandma Bird to a place called “Eat N Park” regularly with her.
+I think I can remember going to a place called “Eat N Park†regularly with her.
 I would always order waffles and Barbara would always order grilled cheese.
 When we had fries with our meal grandma loved to distract us and then steal a few fries.
 I can’t remember what she said, but it seems like she had a phrase that she’d say when we realized we’d been duped.
 She had lots of little songs and phrases, mostly to teach us manners.
-She’d say things like “hold your horses” and she had some phrase about pearly white horses that she’d say if we tried to open something with our teeth.
+She’d say things like “hold your horses†and she had some phrase about pearly white horses that she’d say if we tried to open something with our teeth.
 She had some little rhyme for playing jokes on someone after April Fools day too.

-Easter morn with 4 We spent every holiday where we got enough time off of school visiting grandma.
+We spent every holiday where we got enough time off of school visiting grandma.
 At Christmas time we visited both of my grandmothers, but Easter we always spent with Pittsburgh Grandma.
 She taught us how to decorate Easter eggs the Lithuanian way, with wax.
-The next morning we would find that all of our eggs had been hidden and as we searched the yard, grandma would stand up on her porch and yell “there’s the Easter Bunny” but as soon as we would look she’d tell us that we missed him.
+The next morning we would find that all of our eggs had been hidden and as we searched the yard, grandma would stand up on her porch and yell “there’s the Easter Bunny†but as soon as we would look she’d tell us that we missed him.

 I remember grandma had a good friend named Sophie who we would sometimes visit.
 I remember Sophie as an older lady close to grandma’s age who lived alone and was a little on the heavy side.
 I also remember that she had the same birthday as me.